RedisLabs/redislabs-docs/content/ri/memory-optimizations.md

 If you are using large [sorted sets](https://redis.io/docs/data-types/sorted-sets/) to solve one of the following problems:

-- Determine the count of a given observation in a stream
+- Determine the count of a given observation in a stream.
 - Maintain a list of the most frequent observations in a stream

 and you are ready to trade accuracy with speed and memory usage, consider using one of the following probabilistic data structures: